Megan-0401/JavaSnap/README.md

   - update getUserInput() and endGame() method to print the current player
   - create a method that deals the first card automatically (so player one doesn't waste a turn dealing first card)

 Add a timer so that when there is a snap opportunity, the player has 2 seconds to submit the word “snap” in order to win.
-If they don’t type it in time, they lose. [ ]
+If they don’t type it in time, they lose. [x]
+  - create a method SnapOpportunity() that replaces EndGame() when snap is checked [x]
+  - in SnapOpportunity() [x]
+    - startTime -> grab the current system time
+    - wait for user input
+    - if user inputs "snap"
+      - endTime -> grab the current system time
+      - calculate the time taken for user to input
+      - if less than 2 seconds, then call endGame()
+    - else if they input anything else, or time is greater than 2 seconds, call playerLose() with a message dependent on how they lost
+  - in playerLose(String message) [x]
+    - print message
+    - call switchTurns() and endGame() to grant the other player the win
 ---